The Cat Inn

 There are several eating areas – in a modern extension, just off the bar and in an ante room which, I’m told, used to house hens when the original inn kept its egg layers handily on site!

 The atmosphere is not only created by the surroundings.
 When I visited I really liked the mix of customers in the inn.
-All too often there’s a gap between a destination pub that’s full of foodie day-trippers and a locals’ pub where visitors feel a bit out of place but it feels like The Cat marries the two well.
+All too often there’s a gap between a destination pub that’s full of foodie day-trippers and a locals’ pub where visitors feel a bit out of place but it seems like The Cat marries the two well.

 There were diners discussing local places to visit and a lively chat going on around the bar about the latest celebrity death in the news.
 It was a weekday, yet it was packed.
 A good sign but also a signal to get booked in early if you want to eat here.